junxit/us-congress-bills-109/bill.md

 - **(1)** *Federal trust species* The term Federal trust species means migratory birds, threatened species, endangered species, interjurisdictional fish, marine mammals, and other species of concern.
 - **(2)** *Habitat enhancement*
-  - **(A)** *In general* The term habitat enhancement means the manipulation of the physical, chemical, or biological characteristics of a native habitat to change a specific function or seral stage of the native habitat.
+  - **(A)** *In general* The term habitat enhancement means the manipulation of the physical, chemical, or biological characteristics of a habitat to change a specific function or seral stage of the habitat.
   - **(B)** *Inclusions* The term habitat enhancement includes—
     - **(i)** an activity conducted to increase or decrease a specific function for the purpose of benefitting species, including—
       - **(I)** increasing the hydroperiod and water depth of a stream or wetland beyond what would naturally occur;